FoamScience/configs.nvim/README.md

 - [lspconfig.lua:](lua/user/lspconfig.lua) configures the LSP servers and sets up keymaps for some features
   - `gd` and `gD` for go to definition and declaration
   - `K` for hover info
-  - You can also get to similar functionality through `<space>l` which uses which-key
+  - You can also get to similar functionality through `<leader>l` which uses which-key
 - [cmp.lua:](lua/user/cmp.lua) autocompletion engine
   - `<tab>` to cycle through suggestions, `<cr>` to confirm
   - Autocompletes buffer text, file paths, snippets, and also shows copilot suggestions as virtual text